 Most small businesses only know the basics about their audience.
 You can establish a competitive edge by deepening your understanding of who they are.

 Be So Good They Can’t Ignore You

-He said, “Be so good they can’t ignore you.”
+“Be so good they can’t ignore you.”

+Improvements keep your business relevant and strengthen credibility.
 Many businesses become complacent once they reach a certain level of success.
-But only those with discipline and focus will sustain a competitive advantage.
+But those with discipline and focus will sustain a competitive advantage.